peterhinch/micropython-micropower/README.md

 This was tested by reading a BMP180 pressure sensor and transmitting the data to a base station using an NRF24L01 radio, both with power switched.
 The current waveform (red trace, 40mA/div, 100mS/div) is shown below.
 The yellow trace shows the switched Vdd supply.
-Note the spike in the current waveform when Vdd switches on: this is caused by the charging of decoupling capacitors on the attached peripherals.
+Note the 300mA spike in the current waveform when Vdd switches on: this is caused by the charging of decoupling capacitors on the attached peripherals.

 ![Waveform](current.png)

-On my estimate the energy used each time the Pyboard wakes from standby is about 23mA seconds (comprising some 16mA S to boot up and 7mA S to read and transmit the data).
+On my estimate the energy used each time the Pyboard wakes from standby is about 23mA seconds (comprising some 16mAS to boot up and 7mAS to read and transmit the data).
 If this ran once per hour the annual energy use would be 23 x 24 x 365/3600 mAH = 56mAH to which must be added the standby figure of 61mAH or 260mAH depending on whether the regulator is employed.
 One year's use with a CR2032 would seem feasible with the regulator disabled.

-The code is listed to indicate the approach used, however it's incomplete as the slave end of the link and the ``radio`` module are missing.
+The code is listed to indicate the approach used and to clarify my observations on energy usage.
+It is incomplete as I have not documented the slave end of the link or the ``radio`` module.

 ```python
 import struct, pyb, stm